Rhialto/twiXt/README.md

   By using the `resource` keyword instead of `public`, you indicate that no field is generated to go with the resource.
 Use an appropriate other field instead.
 It also allows the use of the `@` which is not allowed for `public`.
+The field is usually in the widget's own instance part record.
+If you want to specify the full field name in the instance record, prefix the it with `:`.

 - default_type:
   Resources can be initialized by the resource system automatically.